-This month, we sat down for a Q&A with Merkle RMG’s newest senior leaders: Lori Barone, VP of Human Resources; Alex Holtzman, VP of Client Services; and Jim Papa, VP of Operations.
+This month, we sat down for a Q&A with Merkle RMG’s newest senior leaders: Lori Barone, VP of Human Resources and Alex Holtzman, VP of Client Services.

-Below, Lori, Alex and Jim brief us on their backgrounds and current roles.
+Below, Lori and Alex brief us on their backgrounds and current roles.
 We also explore how personal interaction and relationships are critical to each of their jobs — and how that people-centered approach serves as the common thread throughout Merkle RMG.

 First, tell us a bit about your role at Merkle RMG.

 Alex: As VP of Client Services, I lead two teams: Implementation and Account Management.
 As soon as Sales signs a new client, there’s a handoff to our Implementation group for an onboarding process that typically takes 6 to 12 weeks.
 After the account goes live, it goes to Account Management, where we oversee all aspects of the client relationship moving forward.

 Lori: I’m VP of Human Resources, and my role is a mix of recruiting, onboarding, benefits management and employee engagement.
 Overall, I’m focused on developing an internal HR department that is business-driven, promotes a strong organizational culture, and recruits high-quality staff who will allow Merkle RMG to continue delivering the best possible client experience.